trace1729/compilers_for_course/lab4.md

 ```
 ## How to use scan
 read a string
-give it to scan, it returns a symbol array
+send it to `scan`, it returns a symbol array
-we use a map, mapping symbol to terminal and non-terminal
+we use a map, mapping symbols to terminal or non-terminal
-give it to LL parser, see whether it is vaild or not;
+send it to LL parser, see whether it is vaild or not;